-- 1) the early detection of significant changes in measured indicators to avoid short- or longerterm ecologically important impacts; and - assessing ecological or ecosystem-level effects by using surrogate indicators of biodiversity.
+- 1) The early detection of significant changes in measured indicators to avoid short or longer term ecologically important impacts; and - 2) Assessing ecological or ecosystem-level effects by using surrogate indicators of biodiversity.
 The surface water chemistry monitoring program falls under the early detection category.